Khalid-Sultan/Khalid-Sultan/README.md

-## Hi there wave, I'm Khalid
+## Hi there 👋, I'm Khalid

-### I'm a Backend Engineer, ML Enthusiast, Security Fanatic, Weeb and fellow Mediocre Developer (jk)!
+### I'm a Backend Engineer, ML Enthusiast, Weeb and fellow Mediocre Developer (jk)!

-- ⚡ I am currently working on improving my competitive programming skills as well as assisting as a mentor in a talent upskilling program in developing countries called A2SV.
+- ⚡ I am currently working as a Backend Team Lead at Eskalate LLC and working on improving my competitive programming skills as well as assisting as a mentor in a talent upskilling program in developing countries called A2SV.
-- 🌱 I am learning everything that interests me
 - 🔭 I am looking for work with companies and people where I can contribute as much as I possibly can
+- 🌱 I am learning ML, Typescript and Data scraping.
 - 🥅 2022 Goals:
     - Have a stable work environment,
+    - Freelance,
-    - Work on one or two fun projects that actually help someone,
+    - Work on a few meaningful projects,
-    - Be more physically fit and eat better,
-    - Read 20 books,
+    - Read 10 books and,
-    - Start drawing and playing either a piano or a guitar
+    - Start a new hobby

 ### Connect with me

 [<img align="left" alt="khalid-sultan.netlify.app/" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]